Download Icon

 There was a desire and intention for this report to be much more gender inclusive, highlighting gender-based intersectionality for women and girls in Western Massachusetts.
 Unfortunately, gender-inclusive and non-binary data are still very limited.
 Many of the data sources used for the report are still collecting data on gender using a gender-binary question.
 And those data sources that are collecting gender non-binary data are not doing so consistently across agencies, organizations, and/or data collection instruments.
 It is for these reasons that this report is regrettably written in gender-binary terms.
 However, the term gender was still chosen instead of sex so that it was not assumed that individuals who self-report their gender (even through a gender-binary question) through surveys and other data collection instruments are referring only to their sex assigned at birth.

-The report on the Status of Women and Girls in Western Massachusetts, 2019 uses Latinx throughout instead of Latina, Hispanic, or Hispanic/Latina.
-The use of Latinx on this data hub is consistent with the 2019 report and is in effort to be inclusive of the intersectionality of lived experiences.
-As Tanisha Love Ramirez and Zeba Blay from Huffpost wrote, “In addition to men and women from all racial backgrounds, Latinx also makes room for people who are trans, queer, agender, non-binary, gender non-conforming or gender fluid.”
-We acknowledge that this term is not universally embraced and those within the Latino/Latina/Latine community may identify differently.
+The use of Latine on this data hub is consistent with the 2023 report and is an effort to be inclusive of the intersectionality of lived experiences.
+We acknowledge that this term is not universally embraced, and those within the Latino/Latina/Latine/Latinx community may identify differently.

-From the National Association of Hispanic Journalists Cultural Competence Handbook (August 2020):
+From the National Association of Hispanic Journalists Cultural Competence Handbook (July 2025):

 Women's Fund Logo